aldebaran/qibuild/doc/source/contrib/test_driven_development.rst

 Write a failing test first
 +++++++++++++++++++++++++++

-Having a test that fails at first if a good thing, because you can know the test is actually testing something, and is not doing a complex version of
+Having a test that fails at first is a good thing, because you can know the test is actually testing something, and is not doing a sophisticated version of

 .. code-block:: python